jeff-bruemmer/vaporwair/README.md

 - [Dark Sky](https://darksky.net/dev): for weather reports.
 - [AirNow](https://docs.airnowapi.org/): for air quality reports from the Environmental Protection Agency.

-2. Download and install go.
+2. Download and install the Go programming language.

 3. Clone this repository.

-4. Change to this repository’s directory, and run go install.
-Make sure your terminal has the go bin directory in its $PATH.
+4. Change to this repository’s directory, and run `go install`.
+Make sure your terminal has the Go bin directory in its $PATH.

 5. Run `vaporwair` and follow prompts to input API Keys.
 A configuration directory will automatically be created in your home directory, and the standard report will be run.
 Specify other reports using the flags listed above.
 To view a list of available flags, type `vaporwair -help`.

 # Roadmap
-- Flag to re-enter API keys.
+- Improve entry of API keys with confirmation.
+Possibly a flag to re-enter API keys.
-- Option to specify standard international units.
+- Add a flag to specify and configure standard international units.
 - Once design finalizes, tests, benchmarking, and documentation upkeep.

+# License
+M.I.T.

 [Powered by Dark Sky](https://darksky.net/poweredby/) and [AirNow](https://airnow.gov/).